Column and Pad

 All column and pads were inspected.

-Backfill was done by hand.
+Like the excavation, the backfill was also done by hand.

 Tamping was done in lifts.